Virtue and Moir eye second gold

 However the Americans, who share a coach and practice rink in Detroit with Virtue and Moir, have had the upper hand at the latest round of competitions, finishing in first place at the Grand Prix finals, Four Continents and the latest world championships in March.

-Virtue and Moir said they had progressively honed their performances over the past season and are proud of the programme they will present in Sochi next month.
+Virtue and Moir said they had progressively honed their performances over the past season and are proud of the program they will present in Sochi next month.

 "We want to show different sides to ourselves, we want to challenge ourselves and not ... keep putting out the same material.
 This year is special."